Susanne Sundfør

 Susanne Aartun Sundfør ([sʉˈsànːə ˈòːɣtʉːn ˈsʉ̀nføːɣ] (local Haugesund dialect; [sʉˈsɑ̀nːə ˈɔ̀ʈːʉːn ˈsʉ̀nføːr] in Urban East ("standard") Norwegian); born 19 March 1986) is a Norwegian singer-songwriter and record producer.
+Born and raised in Haugesund, Sundfør started touring in 2005.
-Born and raised in Haugesund, Sundfør embarked on her musical career two years prior to the release of her self-titled debut studio album (2007), which reached number three on the Norwegian album chart.
-It was followed by Take One, a live album consisting of songs from her debut.

-Her second studio album, The Brothel, was released in 2010 to commercial success in Norway, peaking at number one and becoming the best-selling album of that year.
-The album saw a shift from the piano-driven pop of previous releases towards a more ambitious and electronic direction.
-Its title track reached number two on the Norwegian singles charts, the highest of her career.
+Susanne Sundfør (2007), her self-titled debut studio album, reached number three on the Norwegian album chart.
+It was followed by Take One in 2008, a live album consisting of songs from her debut.
+Her second studio album, The Brothel, was released in 2010, peaking at number one in Norway and becoming the best-selling album of that year.
+The album saw a shift from the piano-driven pop of previous releases towards a more ambitious and electronic direction; its title track reached number two on the Norwegian singles charts, the highest of Sundfør's career.
 In 2011, she released a live instrumental album composed solely of synthesizers, A Night at Salle Pleyel, serving as a commission piece.

-Her third studio album, The Silicone Veil (2012) topped the Norwegian album chart and received critical acclaim.
-She had her international breakthrough in 2015 with her fourth studio album, Ten Love Songs, which saw Sundfør experimenting with an electronic dance pop sound.
+Her third studio album, The Silicone Veil (2012), topped the Norwegian album chart and received critical acclaim.
+Her international breakthrough came in 2015 with her fourth studio album, Ten Love Songs, which saw Sundfør experimenting with an electronic dance pop sound.
 The album reached number one and garnered universal acclaim.
 Her fifth studio album Music for People in Trouble (2017) represented a departure from the electronic-driven sound of previous records in favor of a return to her roots as a folk singer-songwriter.
 The album reached number one in Norway as well, making it her fourth consecutive album to achieve this feat.
+Her sixth album Blómi was released in 2023.

 Early life

 Sundfør was born in Haugesund on 19 March 1986.
 She is the granddaughter of theologian and linguist Kjell Aartun.
 After attending a music high school, she began making music as a hobby.
-She stated she started playing music when she was six, saying: "I would go to these classes where we would just sing and play the tambourine.
+She started playing music when she was six; "I would go to these classes where we would just sing and play the tambourine.
 You know, it wasn't really serious, but I really liked it so I started playing the violin when I was eight, then taking piano lessons when I was nine, and then singing lessons when I was twelve.
 So I was playing music at an early stage, but I didn't really take it that seriously.
 I wasn't practicing that much or anything.
 Then I went to a music high school, and I guess that's what you'd call my education in music."

 Sundfør also studied English and art at the University of Bergen.